NCI-NAACCR-Zone-Design/Cancer-Map-Template/README.md

 * `[REPLACE FUNDING SOURCE]` -- A statement/description of who funded the website.
 Displayed in the FAQ alongside the FUNDING URL.
 * `[REPLACE ABOUT BLURB]` -- A statement/description of the website, in "What is the XXX Registry" section of the FAQ.
 * `[REPLACE CITATION INFO]` -- A statement/description of how this website should be cited in literature.
+* `[REPLACE NATIONAL CANCER DATA SOURCE INFO]` -- A statement/description of the national cancer data source, including data years.
+This should be reviewed with subsequent data updates to verify whether it needs to be updated as well (e.g., during annual data updates).
+An example of this statement applicable to national cancer data through 2018 is: "National incidence data come from the National Program of Cancer Registries and Surveillance, Epidemiology, and End Results SEER*Stat Database: U.S. Cancer Statistics Incidence Analytic file - 1998-2018.
+United States Department of Health and Human Services, Centers for Disease Control and Prevention.
+Released June 2021, based on the 2020 submission."

 Since this is free-form narrative text, you may choose to rewrite or rephrase whole blocks of text, in addition to or instead of making the string replacements suggested above.